tezos/tezos-mirror/docs/introduction/howtouse.rst

 one used in Bitcoin), and *P-256* (also called *secp256r1*).
 The two latter curves have been added for interoperability with Bitcoin and Hardware Security Modules (*HSMs*) mostly.
-Unless your use case require those, you should probably use *Ed25519*.
+Unless your use case requires those, you should probably use *Ed25519*.
 We use a verified library for Ed25519, and it is generally recommended over other curves by the crypto community, for performance and security reasons.